Power, Corruption & Lies: Critical reception

 Power, Corruption & Lies was praised critically on its release, and is still well regarded.
 In a contemporary review for Rolling Stone magazine, Steve Pond felt that the band had finally separated themselves from their past Joy Division associations, calling the album a "remarkable declaration of independence" and a "quantum leap" over Movement.
 Robert Christgau of The Village Voice found it "relatively gentle and melodic in its ambient postindustrial polyrhythms, their nicest record ever", but also "pretty much like the others."
 The album placed at number 23 in The Village Voices 1983 Pazz & Jop critics' poll.
 In a retrospective review, Josh Modell of The A.V.
 Club called Power, Corruption & Lies "the sound of a band coming out of the shadows, retaining some of the pop elements of older days, but also embracing happiness and a whole new world of sequencers," crediting the album's humanity as a part of its charm.
 John Bush of AllMusic stated that the album "cemented New Order's place as the most exciting dance-rock hybrid in music."

 In 1989, Power, Corruption & Lies was ranked number 94 on Rolling Stone's list of the 100 greatest albums of the 1980s, with the magazine citing it as "a landmark album of danceable, post-punk music".
 Rolling Stone also placed the album at number 262 on the 2020 edition of its list of the 500 greatest albums of all time (it was not included on the original 2003 and 2012 lists).
 It was placed at number 28 on Pitchfork's list of the best albums of the 1980s, with William Bowers' accompanying write-up for the album citing it as "the peak of the New Order's stellar 80s output."
 Slant Magazine listed the album at number 23 on its list of the best albums of the 1980s and stated that it "marks the real beginning of New Order's career" and was "their first perfect pop record".
 In 2013, it was ranked at number 216 on NME's list of the 500 greatest albums of all time.

+In 2016, Paste Magazine named the album as the eighth-best post-punk release of all time.
+Staff writer Ross Bonaime said: "Power, Corruption and Lies is filled with themes of loneliness, anger and loves lost; it’s easy to see how New Order has influenced everyone from The Smiths to M83.
+Curtis would have been proud."

+GQ India wrote that the album "was a crucial release of British synth-pop, where acts like Pet Shop Boys and Depeche Mode showed that electronic innovation could walk hand in hand with songwriting every bit as sharp as anything from the 1960s, as well as taking its place at the cutting edge of style."